-I tend to overlook this in most of my toddler tantrum moments.
+I tend to overlook this in most of my toddler temper tantrum moments.
 The worst times for tantrums are actually closer to bedtime.
 Can you tell?
-When your kids are the most exhausted, it is possible the worst time to try to yell, scream or say the word NO. It’s just not gonna happen at all.
+When your kids are the most exhausted, it is possibly the worst time to try to yell, scream or say the word NO. It’s just not gonna happen at all.

 Therefore the best thing to do is to understand what time of day it is and make the adjustments that you need quickly to try to change the scenario.

-For example, if bedtime is tantrum time, then it’s time to change focus and get them ready to go to bed.
+For example, if bedtime is toddler temper tantrum time, then it’s time to change focus and get them ready to go to bed.
 I may have to switch into bedtime routine mode and reduce any highly engaging activities to more low-key settling down for bed type of activities.